akeneo/pim-api-docs/content/akeneo-event-platform/concepts.md

 ### At least once

- we're not in a "at most once" paradigm but in a **`at least once`** one.
+We're not in a "at most once" paradigm but in a **`at least once`** one.
 This paradigm involves two things your service must compose with:

 - Expect duplicates
 - Expect un-ordered events